eminmuhammadi/emx/README.md

 # emx

-Real-time proxy interceptor which supports application layer and database.
+**emx** is a real-time proxy interceptor designed to support both the application layer and database interactions.

 ![emx demo](./_img.gif)